apache/royale-docs/features/loading-external-data/remoteobject.md

 > We don't yet have example back end code written in other languages like .NET, PHP, or Python.
 You are welcome to submit AMF examples to the project in other server languages.

-To run this example localy, follow this steps.
+To run this example localy, follow these steps.
 > Note: At this time some parts of the example only can be built with **maven**, we'll be providing at some time an ANT build, but this is not a priority.
 If you're interested in an ANT build you can submit a PR.

 1. Build **RemoteObjectAMFTest** with maven using "mvn clean install" from its folder.
 This generates the Apache Royale client.